Tank Abandonment In-place By Slurry

 There is no way to know if your tank is truly leaking unless a site assessment of the site is done.
 Since there is no Federal or State requirement to conduct an assessment of the material surrounding the tank the decision to find out is up to the property owner.
 Reference

 While our first recommendation will always be tank removal, we do perform tank abandonment in place by slurry.
 We do recommend a tank tightness test be performed before you slurry a tank just as a “peace of mind” measure.
-If you do decide to have your tank slurry filled please be aware that this will bar you from accessing the Nevada State Petroleum Fund if you ever encounter and are required to clean up petroleum contaminated soil that was released from the tank you have previously slurry filled.
+If you do decide to have your tank slurry filled please be aware that this will bar you from accessing the Nevada State Petroleum Fund for reimbursement of cleanup costs, if you ever encounter and are required to clean up petroleum contaminated soil that was released from the heating oil tank you have previously slurry filled.

 Excerpt from NDEP Site: Source